 Toward the end of August, Sherman stopped the flow of supplies into Atlanta.
 With his main supply line severed, Hood evacuated Atlanta on the night of September 1, burning all military stores and installations.
 Sherman’s forces occupied the city the next day, ending the Atlanta Campaign.

 After evacuating Atlanta, Hood reorganized his forces at Lovejoy’s Station, south of Atlanta, and Sherman chose not to pursue.
-On September 21, Hood moved north to Palmetto, Georgia, where he met with Confederate President Davis on September 25.
-Davis and Hood devised a plan that would have Hood’s 39,000 soldiers move north toward Chattanooga, destroying Sherman’s supply lines back to Tennessee along the way.
-Sherman was alerted to Hood’s intentions when Davis foolishly revealed the plan in a series of speeches on his way back to the Confederate capital at Richmond.
+On September 21, 1864, Hood moved north to Palmetto, Georgia, where he met with President Davis on September 25.
+Davis and Hood devised a plan to have Hood’s 39,000 soldiers move north toward Chattanooga, destroying Sherman’s supply lines back to Tennessee along the way.
+Sherman learned of Hood’s intentions when Davis foolishly revealed the plan in a series of speeches on his way back to the Confederate capital at Richmond.
 Sherman responded by sending Major General George H. Thomas to Nashville on September 29, 1864, to organize all the Union troops in Tennessee.
 Sherman also sent troops to reinforce the garrison at Chattanooga.

 During October, Hood’s infantry and Major General Joseph Wheeler’s cavalry conducted a series of raids along the Western & Atlantic Railroad, Sherman’s main supply line from Chattanooga to Atlanta.
 Sherman’s soldiers quickly repaired the damage, but they could keep pace with the faster moving Rebels.